Social Media Metrics to Measure: What to Track and Why It Matters

 5. Brand Health Metrics

-Purpose: Get a broader view of how people perceive your brand.
+Purpose: To get a broader view of how people perceive your brand.

-Brand health is about your reputation and emotional connection with your audience.
+Brand health is about your reputation and the emotional connection you have with your audience.
 These metrics are especially helpful during product launches, PR campaigns, or crisis management.
-They help you understand how people perceive your brand overall, not just post-by-post.
-This can guide messaging, surface early warning signs, and highlight opportunities for deeper connection with your audience.
+They help you understand how people perceive your brand overall.
+This can guide messaging, surface early warning signs, and highlight opportunities for a deeper connection with your audience.

 Metrics to watch: